SaferGo/CroissantVulkanRenderer/README.md

 ## About
-The aim of this project was to build a proper render graph to be able to play and learn vulkan and at the same time learn graphics techniques.
+The aim of this project was to create a properly functioning render graph that would allow me to learn and experiment with Vulkan, as well as provide an opportunity to learn graphics techniques.

 ## Disclaimer
 This project is under development, expect API changes and missing features.